laurenpmarazzi/PhysiPKPD/README_branch.md

-want to allow the option to map AUC into [0,1] for saturation of damage effect.
-Will keep the model of unlimited damage effect as the default option for now.
+to implement PKPD into the model builder, copy the files into their relevant folders in the model builder (bin and data)